 1) Getting to the Line

 BC struggled to get to the foul line.
 As a whole, the team was 6-of-7 from the line—identical to Hicks’ numbers.
 Meanwhile, the Tar Heels consistently drew whistles when driving to the hoop.
-Shooting 24-of-29 from the strip on the day, more than a quarter of UNC’s points came uncontested.
+Shooting 24-of-29 from the stripe on the day, more than a quarter of UNC’s points came uncontested.

 The discrepancy in free throw numbers could be attributed to the undersized Eagles’ frontcourt.
 Tava and Jeffers stand at 6-foot-6 and 6-foot-9 apiece.
 Those two had the responsibility of guarding the likes of Meeks (6-foot-10), Hicks (6-foot-9), and Bradley (6-foot-10).
 It’s only natural to foul when you have a bigger body penetrating the lane.